righ10/Jumble-Word/README.md

 # 🤝 Jumble Word Game🤝

-This is an Jumble Word Game built using HTML , CSS , Javascript, TailwindCss.
+This is an Jumble Word Game built using HTML , CSS , Javascript,ReactJs and TailwindCss.
 <hr>

 # Features